 Allopathic (Medical School—MD) and Osteopathic (DO) Medicine Course Requirements

-Most programs require 2 semesters of Biology, 4 Semesters of Chemistry (starting with General Chemistry and including Organic and for a number of schools biochemistry), 2 Semesters of Physics, 2 Semesters of English, and 0 to 2 semesters of Math.
-Advanced courses can typically substitute for introductory level courses though check with the programs that you are interested in.
+Most programs require two semesters of biology, four semesters of chemistry (starting with general chemistry and including organic and for a number of schools biochemistry), two semesters of physics, two semesters of English, and up to two semesters of math.
+Advanced courses can typically substitute for introductory-level courses though check with the programs that you are interested in.
 At Skidmore, we recommend the following courses to meet those requirements.

 |Class||Semesters||Skidmore Course (s)||Notes|